vvkgopalan/CPSC437_Project/README.md

 The DDL for our database schema can be found in `nfl_ddl.sql`.

+## Underlying Database

+We used YugabyteDB as our underlying database.
+YugabyteDB is an open-source distributed key-value store forked from RocksDB.
+It has three APIs for data access: YSQL (Postgres wire-compatible), YCQL (Cassandra wire-compatible) and YEDIS (REDIS wire-compatible).
+We created a YSQL database and deployed it on K8s in GCP using Yugabyte's Cloud Platform.
+The cluster is a 3-node cluster with a replication factor of 3.
+We additionally created a backup database in case we perform some unintentional writes / schema alterations or data is otherwise corrupted in our primary database.
+This serves to add redundancy.

+All queries written are PGSQL compatible.

 ## Data Cleaning and Insertion

 To insert the data into our database, we used a jupyter notebook `Table_Cleaning.ipynb` to clean and modify the scraped data into the desired format.
 This notebook uses sqlalchemy to create a SQL engine that connects to our database which can be used with the `to_sql()` function to insert the data from pandas dataframes.